 Should You Eat Cheesecake On The Keto Diet?

 Yes!
 While traditional cheesecakes are not low-carb, this Keto version is perfect for followers of the diet.
-The key here lies in replacing full-fat cream cheese with sugar-free cream cheese and swapping out high-carb ingredients like graham crackers for a low-carb keto crust.
+The key here lies in replacing the sugar with a sugar-free sweetener and swapping out high-carb ingredients like graham crackers for a low-carb keto crust.

 The Best Keto Cheesecake Recipe (1)